PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 tests.
 Public behavior, artifacts, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase-result store are unchanged; the unconsumed lowerer assignment inventory decreases from 59 to 58.

+The next characterization selects late transpose/dequant/hard-sigmoid/ quantize bridge cleanup followed by the existing late dequant/unary/fan-out composite.
+The new owner must pass `context.model_ir` to the public bridge owner, pass the exact same context to the three-stage child, and preserve both complete raw results and their order.
+The preceding layout/no-layout guard and following swish passthrough remain outside the owner, while both lowerer wrappers remain compatibility routes.
+Production is unchanged pending one straight-line two-child owner.
+Focused and affected sequential validation report `1 passed, 1 xfailed` and `374 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.